-Stage Process Details Stage 1: (1a) Jurisdiction determines that it meets the criteria for assessment Request for assessment (1b) Jurisdiction requests an assessment by IHPA no later than 31 May in a given year Stage 2: Assessment (2a) IHPA reviews the request and evidence provided (2b) IHPA provides notification of the request to all jurisdictions and invites written submissions to be made to IHPA within 28 days (2c) IHPA undertakes the assessment.
-Further information may be requested from jurisdictions with a 14-day consultation period Stage 3: Draft decision (3a) IHPA determines the decision (3b) IHPA drafts the decision and provides to the jurisdictions for a 14-day consultation period (3c) IHPA reviews the written comments by the jurisdictions with regard to the draft decision.
-If further clarifications are needed they will be sought within 7 days Stage 4: Final decision (4a) IHPA drafts the final decision and provides to the jurisdictions (4b) IHPA refines the Pricing Framework (if applicable)
+Stage Process Details Stage 1: (1a) Jurisdiction determines that a cost variation meets the criteria for assessment Request for assessment (1b) Jurisdiction requests an assessment by IHPA no later than 31 May in a given year (2a) IHPA reviews the request and evidence provided Stage 2: Assessment (2b) IHPA provides notification of the request to all jurisdictions and invites written submissions to be made to IHPA within 28 days (2c) IHPA undertakes the assessment.
+Further information may be requested from jurisdictions with a 14-day consultation period (3a) IHPA determines the draft decision Stage 3: (3b) IHPA prepares the draft decision and provides it to all jurisdictions for a 14-day consultation period Draft decision (3c) IHPA reviews the written comments received from jurisdictions with regard to the draft decision.
+If further clarifications are needed they will be sought within seven days Stage 4: (4a) IHPA prepares the final decision and provides it to all jurisdictions Final decision (4b) IHPA refines the Pricing Framework and makes adjustments to the following NEP determination (if applicable)